cmss13-devs/cmss13/.github/PULL_REQUEST_TEMPLATE.md

 soundadd: added a new sound thingy
 sounddel: removed an old sound thingy
 soundtweak: tweaked a sound thingy
-spellcheck: fixed a few typos or grammatical errors
+spellcheck: fixed a few typos
 ui: changed something relating to user interfaces /:cl: